-Professional Alcoholics: the minority of the middle classes
+Professional alcoholics: the minority of the middle classes

 The causes of higher risk drinking in functioning alcoholics are numerous.
 From drinking as a coping mechanism for a stressful work or home life to drinking out of sheer boredom - there are so many factors involved in why upstanding citizens are secret alcoholics behind closed doors.
 There’s always a reason behind that bottle of wine every evening - no matter whether it’s to ‘unwind’ or even forget about the world for a while.
 The situation and the cause is completely different for each person - that’s why overcoming alcoholism is such a personal journey.

+Obi Unaka, Treatment Director of Charterhouse Clinic, explained, “We do not think the use of drugs or alcohol amongst professionals is a new phenomenon - most of them attribute their substance use to the pressures and expectations of work, and/or mental health disorders such as anxiety or depression.”

+“The difference appears to be the recent increase of celebrities overtly discussing their struggles with mental health challenges, leading to more professionals coming forward in seeking help albeit that they appear to be more comfortable in attributing their substance use to be a form of self medication for an underlying mental health need as opposed to a difficulty in managing emotions.”

 There’s a big chance you’re either reading this because you suspect you’re a functional alcoholic or you’re worried for a friend, partner or family member.
-That in itself is fantastic - if you’re reading this for yourself then it means you’re not in denial and already on the path to recovery.
+That in itself is fantastic - if you’re reading this for yourself then it means you’re in a phase of contemplation.
 If you’re concerned about a loved one then this means they’re possibly not hiding their addiction to drink as well as they had thought.

 However, you might be on the fence about whether you or your loved one falls into the functional alcoholic category or not.
 As a sober coach I come across people from all kinds of backgrounds in all manner of stages in their lives.
-This includes those in complete denial, those coming out of rehabilitation and trying to adapt to their old lives, people who want to plan interventions for others - you name it, I’ve encountered it.
+This includes those in complete denial, precontemplation where you’re conducting research to determine whether or not they have a problem, contemplation where they recognise they have a problem, those coming out of rehabilitation and trying to adapt to their old lives, people who want to plan interventions for others - you name it, I’ve encountered it.
 That’s why I’m going to let you in on a few tell-tale signs you’re possibly a functional alcoholic, as well as a few tips on how to spot a functional alcoholic if you’re that concerned relative or friend.

 If you’re reading this for someone else:

-- Will they drink to relax at the end of the day
+● Will they regularly drink to relax at the end of the day

-- Do you find yourself having to cover for them and make excuses if they’re too hungover to attend a social event, family function or even a work event?
+● Do you find yourself having to cover for them and make excuses if they’re too hungover to attend a social event, family function or even a work?

-- Do they frequently crack jokes about how they’re ‘such an alcoholic?’

-- Do they seem to justify their drinking by claiming they only drink on weekends or that they only drink a certain type of alcohol?
+● Do they seem to justify their drinking by claiming they only drink on weekends or that they only drink a certain type of alcohol?
+For example, “I’m not on Special Brew, am I!
+That’s for alkies.”

 If you’re reading this for you:

-- If you’re going to an event such as a festival or a day trip to the beach, do you plan the day around where and when you can drink?
+● If you’re going to an event such as a festival or a day trip to the beach, do you plan the day around where and when you can drink?
+Do you even stop going to events if alcohol is not involved?

 CONVERSATIONS